ybieri/ctf-writeups/FwordCTF2020/numbers/README.md

 io.recvuntil("AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAABBBBBBBB")
 ```

-Analyzing the address of the leak and using `https://libc.blukat.me/` we identify that `libc6_2.28-0ubuntu1_amd64.so` is used on the remote server.
+Analyzing the address of the leak and using the [libc database](https://libc.blukat.me/) we identify that `libc6_2.28-0ubuntu1_amd64.so` is used on the remote server.
 Knowing this, we can  exploit the buffer overflow a second time, now calling `system('/bin/sh')`.
 We just have to make sure that `RSP` is 0x10 bytes aligned (which it was not if called directly).
 We could do this using a `pop` gadget or by calling puts with some value and hoping to have better alignment:

 ```python
 io.sendlineafter("do you have any number in mind ??", "-3") # negative number <=60 in signed comparision.
 Will read a lot of data